ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 | 20 | 0 | 0 | 0 | 1 |
 | 956 | 0 | 1 | 0 | 0 |

+The issue here is that:
+* multiple `OR` operations are required to query the captivity numbers.
+* a new bitmap must be created each time captivity numbers change

-### Equality encoding with groups of values
+### Equality encoding groups of values

-Grouping values reduces the number of bitmaps but data is lost.
-For example:
+Grouping values reduces the number of bitmaps, but data is lost.

 | Captive | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|
 | 0-500 | 1 | 0 | 1 | 1 |
 | 5001-1000 | 0 | 1 | 0 | 0 |

+In this example the data on exact numbers of each species in captivity is lost

-### Range encoding values
+### Range encoding integer values

-Range encoding means:
+{% include /concepts/concept-range-encoding-summary.md %}

-* there is no loss of data
+Range encoding the data means there is no loss of data, as compared to equality encoding in groups.
-* all values must be represented in an individual bitmap.

-In this case, one bitmap for each value between 0 and 956 (n+1 bitmaps)
+The drawback of Range encoding is that n+1 bitmaps are required to represent the data, in this case: one bitmap for each value between 0 and 956.
+For example:

 | Captive | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|